reejalchoudhary/gdc-e-library/README.md

     cd college-e-library
    ```

- • Download the ZIP:- Click on **Code → Download ZIP**, then extract the folder and open it in your code editor.
+  • OR Download the ZIP:- Click on **Code → Download ZIP**, then extract the folder and open it in your code editor.